 Financial Assistance After Incarceration

 You may be able to save yourself a trip to the financial aid office by reading this section of our guide first.
-From the restrictions on federal aid to your other options for funding your degree program, we address some of the most asked-about topics regarding financial assistance for ex-offenders below.
+From the restrictions on federal aid to your other options for funding your degree program, we address some of the most asked-about topics regarding financial assistance for formerly incarcerated folks.

-Can you get financial aid as an ex-offender?
+Can you get financial aid as a person with a conviction record?

-You can receive financial aid as an ex-offender, but your options may be limited.
+You can receive financial aid as a person with a conviction record, but your options may be limited.

 Pell Grants are the most popular financial aid program in the country.
 Millions of college students receive this award, which is determined by your income and provides up to $6,495 in funding per year as of 2022.
 There are two other top options for federal student aid.
 The Federal Supplemental Educational Opportunity Grant provides up to $4,000 per year, and Federal Student Loans provide up to $65,500 in subsidized loans over the course of your degree program.

-What other ways can ex-offenders get financial help for higher education?
+What other ways can people with conviction records get financial help for higher education?

 If federal student aid doesn’t fully cover the cost of your degree, you can apply to any private scholarships you qualify for.
-Many private scholarship programs accept applications from ex-offenders, and some programs are even designed specifically to help ex-offenders further their education.
-For example, if you were an inmate in the Rhode Island Department of Corrections facility, you may be able to get up to $1,000 from the Transcending Through Education Foundation Scholarship.
+Many private scholarship programs accept applications from formerly incarcerated people, and some programs are even designed specifically to help folks with conviction records further their education.
+For example, if you were in the care of the Rhode Island Department of Corrections facility, you may be able to get up to $1,000 from the Transcending Through Education Foundation Scholarship.
 Strong academic performance is often a requirement for these scholarships, so be sure to keep your grades up.

 Best Degrees if You Have a Criminal Conviction

-While many other occupations are available to you, two career paths are an especially good fit for ex-offenders: social work and entrepreneurship.
+While many other occupations are available to you, two career paths are an especially good fit for people with conviction records: social work and entrepreneurship.

 With social work, your background can actually give you an advantage in the job market, as it may allow you to be more relatable and effective in the field.
 And as for entrepreneurship, this career path gives you the ability to avoid the difficulties of the job search process by becoming your own boss.
 The following degree programs will help you break into one of these industries.

-Some organizations look specifically for ex-offenders to serve as counselors for the currently incarcerated.
+Some organizations look specifically for folks with conviction records to serve as counselors for the currently incarcerated.
 Your background may also have prepared you for roles such as helping others deal with trauma or teaching at-risk youth how to avoid mistakes.
 To get licensed as a professional counselor, most states will require you to have earned a graduate degree, such as a Master in Social Work (MSW).

-Whether they were directly charged with drug-related crimes or their use of drugs led to other forms of criminal activity, the main reason many ex-offenders have any prior convictions is substance abuse.
+Whether they were directly charged with drug-related crimes or their use of drugs led to other forms of criminal activity, the main reason many formerly incarcerated people have any prior convictions is substance abuse.
 This is another area of social work where direct experience can help you be more effective in the field.